JohnKendrick/PDielec/Sphinx/application_notes_1.rst

 The THz spectrum of L-aspartic acid has been reported by Juliano and Korter :cite:`Juliano2015` in the frequency range 0-90 |cm-1|.
 The infrared spectrum has been reported and assigned by Lopez *et al* :cite:`LopezNavarrete1994`. :numref:`fig-aspartica`, :numref:`fig-asparticb` and :numref:`fig-asparticc` shows the calculated absorption spectra for L-aspartic acid for three frequency ranges.
 The calculation of the spectra used the Maxwell-Garnett mixing rule with a 10% volume fraction of L-aspartic acid in PTFE and for comparison the TO mixing rule.
 A damping factor of 2 |cm-1| was used.
 Spherical and a variety of plate-like inclusions were used to illustrate their effect on the absorption spectra. :numref:`fig-aspartica` shows the frequency range from 60-130 |cm-1| which is that covered by THz spectroscopy.
 The shifts observed for the different particle morphologies are not large, but the change in intensities is significant.
 The molecular motions associated with phonons at these frequencies tend to be whole molecule motion involving rotation. :numref:`fig-asparticb` shows the frequency range from 1260-1340 |cm-1|.
 In this frequency range bending of the carboxylate anion contributes to the spectrum significantly.
 The three different plate morphologies show different and significant shifts in the TO absorption peak at 1290 |cm-1|.
 The spherical morphology shows a shift of around 25 |cm-1| to higher wavenumber. :numref:`fig-asparticc` shows the spectra in the frequency range 2900-3100 |cm-1|, which corresponds to the motion of O-H (below 2980 |cm-1|) and N-H (above 2980 |cm-1|) stretching.
 The effect of the different possible crystal morphologies is large with shifts to higher frequency of up to 50 |cm-1|.
 The spectra below 3000 |cm-1| arises from two TO absorptions at 2946 and 2947 |cm-1|.
 Because the motions associated with each mode interact differently with the internal field within each crystal they give rise to different shifts producing more complex spectra.
+The data for this calculation can be found by looking in the :ref:`Examples` section of the installation guide under the Castep/AsparticAcid example.

 .. _fig-aspartica: